-There is a time in everyone’s life when you hate yourself because you can’t get those years back of self-loathing, calorie obsession and jealousy.
+There is a time in everyone’s life when you hate yourself because you can’t get those years back of self-loathing, calorie obsession, and jealousy.
 For example, have you ever blamed your body?

-The thing is, body image is not only associated with teenage girls but also men and boys.
+The thing is, body image is not only associated with teenage girls but also with men and boys.

-Are you meant to be a perfect image?
+Are You Meant to be a Perfect Image?

 Why is it that we feel this insecurity in the first place?

-Because we have been conditioned to believe from a very young age that our accomplishments and satisfaction is highly dependent on our attractiveness.
+Because we have been conditioned to believe from a very young age that our accomplishments and satisfaction are highly dependent on our attractiveness.
 Think about all the princes and princesses you saw slim and tall with proportional features because if you are insecure, then you are a motivated consumer.

-Eating disorders and mentality
+Eating Disorders and Mentality